 Tell your doctor or pharmacist if you notice any of the following and they worry you:

-local reaction around the injection site such as redness, tenderness, pain or discomfort, or swelling
+local reaction around the injection site such as redness, tenderness, pain or discomfort,

 flushing or redness of the skin